|Electric Power Research Institute visa rank:5617 ||Follow | Edit or Claim |

 |H1B Dependent:||No (?) |

-|Industry:||Professional, Scientific, and Technical Services; Utilities|
+|Economic Sector:||Aerospace||Industry:||Professional, Scientific, and Technical Services; Utilities|

-Note: Above table reports Labor Condition Application(LCA) and Labor Certification(LC) filed by Electric Power Research Institute for H1B visa and green card.
+Note: Before Electric Power Research Institute can hire foreign workers permanently or temporarily, it must file labor certifications with the Department of Labor(DOL), demonstrating that it is paying the required wage for the positions in the geographic region where the jobs are located.
+Above table reports Labor Condition Application(LCA) for H1B visa and Labor Certification(LC) for green card filed by Electric Power Research Institute.
 The data only indicates the number of applications filed by Electric Power Research Institute.
 It does not mean that Electric Power Research Institute actually got the visa and hired the workers.

 Department of Labor(DOL) typically certifies more than 3 times the number of foreign work requests than the number of H1B visas issued by USCIS.
 So there is no one to one relationship between the number of workers certified by the DOL and the number of H1B work visas issued by the United States Citizenship and Immigration Services (USCIS).